-Osteoporosis drug Bazedoxifene - Conbrizahas been approved for use in the European Union.
-It is in FDA Phase 3 clinical trials in the United States.
+Osteoporosis drug Bazedoxifene - Conbriza, Duaveetm was approved for use in the European Union in 2009 and in the United States in October 2013.

 At the 20th 20th Annual North American Menopause Society Meeting in October 2009 offered reference to the Osteoporosis drug Bazedoxifene.
 It was noted that "Bazedoxifene 20 mg or bazedoxifene 40/20 mg daily was a safe, effective treatment for osteoporosis in postmenopausal women, according to phase 3 study results presented here.